sanity-io/sanity-template-translation-examples/template/studio/README.md

 This studio has two main ways of handling translated content

+## Caveats

+This will not currently work with GraphQL, because we are dynamically creating objects in-place and otherwise adding metadata fields not currently explicitly declarated in the schema.
+Thus the graphql endpoint will not expose these.

+The current functionality of the intl plugin uses subpaths for translated documents.
+This means you need an active session or a read token to query them, even when published.
+This will be changed in a future update to the plugin.
+For more information on who IDs and paths work on Sanity, see [the documentation](https://www.sanity.io/docs/ids)

 ## Field level translations

 In this configuration you are dealing with 1 document, say an Article, and any language you want to have localized content for will be saved on the same document.
 Example schema: